nla-group/classix/docs/source/comparison.rst

     plt.tick_params(axis='both', labelsize=19)
     plt.show()

-The runtime bar plot is as below, we can see that CLASSIX achieves the fastest speed even if it runs with the whole data.

 .. image:: images/runtime.png

 Example 2: Gaussian blobs
 ##################

-To provide another insight for clustering comparison with respect to runtime, we compare these algorithms by fixing optimal parameter setting on synthetic Gaussian blobs data with increasing size and dimension.
-So as to obtain a fair comparison of their runtime, we hope the clustering accuracy for all algorithms remains the same as much as possible as the data change.
-On the other hand, this experiment manifests the sensitivity of parameter settings to environmental settings.
-This Gaussian blobs test can be referred to in CLASSIX's paper.
-The test is referenced from https://hdbscan.readthedocs.io/en/latest/performance_and_scalability.html.
+We now compare the algorithms on synthetic Gaussian blobs with increasing number of data points and dimension.
+Further details on this experiment can be found in the CLASSIX paper (https://arxiv.org/abs/2202.01456).

 .. image:: images/performance.png

-As we see from the figure, CLASSIX compares favorably against other algorithms while achieving the fastest speed and stable runtime among them.